 GMS was the Winner of Seatrade Green Shipping Award 2018 (Abu Dhabi Ports, Zara Maritime, Bluewater Trade Winds Pvt Ltd, Monjasa, The Shipping Corporation of India were the Finalists)

 SSORP is executed by a highly qualified in-house supervisory team of specialized experts:

 Non-executive Director at GMS.
 As the former head of IMO's Ship recycling committee and the "Father" of the IMO's Hong Kong Convention for the Safe and Environmentally Sound Ship Recycling standards, Dr. Mikelis is an internationally renowned expert in ship recycling regulatory affairs and a regular speaker at global conferences.

-Lead Coordinator of SSORP.
+Chief Sustainability Officer of GMS.
 Pursuant to his master’s degree in Environmental Engineering, Dr. Hiremath earned his Ph.D. in ship recycling from India’s prestigious IIT Bombay.
 His doctoral thesis was on the "Integrated Risk Assessment Framework for the Development of Best Practices in Ship Recycling’.